Electrons herald non-classical light: Abstract

 We gain access to single- and two-photon generation events and characterize the optical state via an electron-heralded optical HBT detection setup shown in Figures~\ref{fig:figure1_setup}\textbf{a} and \ref{fig:figure2_correlation}\textbf{a}.
-Two single-photon detectors A and B placed behind a 50/50 beam splitter are synchronously time-stamped by the electron detector, and every electron is assigned to the closest photon on either detectors, calculating the time delay between them.
+Two single-photon detectors A and B placed behind a 50/50 beam splitter are synchronously time-stamped by the electron detector, and every electron is assigned to the closest photon on either detector, calculating the time delay between them.
 The analysis of the resulting electron-photon-photon correlation counts $N_\textrm{e,A,B}$ is conducted as a function of the electron-energy loss $E_\mathrm{el}$ and the relative time delays $\tau_\textrm{A}=t_\textrm{A}-t_\textrm{el}$ and $\tau_\textrm{B}=t_\textrm{B}-t_\textrm{el}$ between the electron and photon detection (arrival times $t_\textrm{el}$, $t_\textrm{A}$ and $t_\textrm{B}$).
 An event histogram over these degrees of freedom results in a data cube, which we investigate along cuts or in projection on different axes (cf. Fig.~\ref{fig:figure2_correlation}\textbf{b}). \\

 The electron-photon correlation as a function of $\tau_\textrm{A}$ and $E_\textrm{el}$ is given in Fig.~\ref{fig:figure2_correlation}\textbf{c}.
 The correlation exhibits a strong coincidence peak separated from the uncorrelated, mostly unscattered electrons by approximately 0.9~eV (corresponding to a free-space photon wavelength of $\lambda=1350-1420$~nm).
 Coincidences are found within a temporal interval of 2.9~ns (FWHM, full-width at half-maximum), mainly defined by the electron detection jitter $\delta t_\textrm{el}$ ~\cite{Feist2022}.
 Above a constant background in $\tau_\textrm{A}$, the temporally confined coincidence peak consists of events in which at least one electron-induced photon was generated, and both a photon and its generating electron were detected.
-Generally, direct detection of higher photon numbers is possible by employing photon-number resolving detectors~\cite{Marsili2009, Chunnilall2014, Schmidt2018a, vonHelversen2019}.
 The detected electron-photon coincidences primarily originate from the excitation of the detectable TM\textsubscript{00} mode.
 Higher-order modes are suppressed in the chip-fiber coupling, and the weakly-excited TE\textsubscript{00} mode is further diminished due to the detector cutoff wavelength.